namithap10/TeCoNeRV/docs/evaluation.md

 - [scripts/visualize/reconstruct_from_saved_weights.py](../scripts/visualize/reconstruct_from_saved_weights.py)

-This script reconstructs clips from the outputs written by the weight-saver trainers described in [Saving weights or residuals](#saving-weights-or-residuals).
+This script reconstructs clips from the outputs written by the weight-saver trainers described in [Saving hyponet predictions and residuals](#saving-hyponet-predictions-and-residuals).
 Reconstruction mode is set via `--mode`:

-- `baseline` — direct clip-wise reconstruction from baseline dumps under `direct/<video>/`
+- `baseline` - direct clip-wise reconstruction from baseline dumps under `direct/<video>/`
-- `patch` — non-overlap patch-based reconstruction from `from_prev/<video>/tubelet_*/`
+- `patch` - non-overlap patch-based reconstruction from `from_prev/<video>/tubelet_*/`
-- `patch_overlap` — overlap-aware reconstruction from `from_prev/<video>/tubelet_*/`, with either crop- or blend-based stitching
+- `patch_overlap` - overlap-aware reconstruction from `from_prev/<video>/tubelet_*/`, with either crop- or blend-based stitching

 The script writes one output folder per reconstructed clip under `out_dir`.
 Use `--all_clips` to reconstruct the full video, or omit it to sample 4 clips by default.
-Add `--save_mp4` to additionally write a stitched MP4 of the reconstructed clips, adjusting the FPS as needed.
+Add `--save_mp4` to additionally write a stitched MP4 of the reconstructed clips, adjusting the FPS as required.

 ### Examples